 Caffè Vivace does not tolerate harassment of or by event participants in any form.
-Prohibited conduct includes but is not limited to harassment related to gender, gender identity, sexual orientation, disability, physical appearance, body size, race, age, religion, sexual images in public spaces (not related to convention sessions or materials), deliberate intimidation, stalking, harassing photography or recording, sustained disruption of proceedings, inappropriate physical contact, and unwelcome sexual attention.
+Prohibited conduct includes but is not limited to harassment related to gender, gender identity, sexual orientation, disability, physical appearance, body size, race, age, religion, sexual images in public spaces, deliberate intimidation, stalking, harassing photography or recording, sustained disruption of proceedings, inappropriate physical contact, and unwelcome sexual attention.

 Failure to abide by our event code of conduct will result in ejection from the event without a refund at the sole discretion of the event organizers.

 Caffè Vivace understands that human interaction can be complex and confusing.
 Please give each other the benefit of explaining what behavior you find offensive or unwelcome.
 However, participants asked to stop any prohibited conduct are expected to comply immediately.

 Caffè Vivace welcomes families with children and expects all participants to treat these families with courtesy and respect.
 Parents or guardians bringing children are responsible for their children’s behavior.
 Parents or guardians should be aware that Caffè Vivace is also a bar and there could be some language or interactions between our patrons that are not suitable for children.

 To ensure that all members of the coffee and jazz communities are welcome at our events, Caffè Vivace is consciously working to create a safe space for members of the LGBTQ community.